Myopia is an

 basis, independent of these factors.

-Risk or Danger with Myopia
+Risk or danger

 Besides the direct economic and social burden of myopia, associated